We love Irish Christmas songs for their beauty and history.

 The arrangement used was made by Dr. Arthur Henry Mann wherein the first verse is a solo, the second verse is sung by the choir and the third verse is sung by the entire congregation.

-This Christmas carol originated from England but it has gradually become an Irish favorite.
+This Christmas carol originated from England but it has gradually become a favorite Irish Christmas song.
 It is an old carol originating from the 17th century from Derbyshire.

 According to one tradition, the three ships referenced in the carol represent the three ships that brought the relics of the biblical Magi to the Cologne Cathedral back in the 12th century.